Don Buford: Baltimore Orioles

 Buford was traded along with Bruce Howard and Roger Nelson to the Baltimore Orioles for Luis Aparicio, Russ Snyder and John Matias on November 29, 1967.
 In 1968 he batted .282 with 15 home runs in a lineup that also featured the likes of Frank Robinson, Brooks Robinson, Boog Powell, Davey Johnson and Paul Blair.
+In 1968, Oriole manage Hank Bauer used Buford as a backup at second base for Davey Johnson, or a starter when Johnson played shortstop.
+First base coach, and future hall of fame manager, Earl Weaver loved Buford's playing style and knew Buford had been a star outfielder in the minor leagues before being moved to the infield.
+When Weaver replaced Bauer in mid-1968, he immediately put Buford in the starting lineup as his leadoff hitter (Buford hitting a home run in his first game under Weaver); and moved Buford to the outfield.
+After hitting a meager .234 under Bauer, in the final 82 games under Weaver, Buford had a .298 batting average, with 11 home runs, 45 walks and 45 runs.

-In 1969 Buford hit a career-high .291 as the Orioles won the American League pennant.
+In 1969, Buford hit a career-high .291 as the Orioles won the American League pennant.
 In the first game of the World Series against the New York Mets, Buford hit a leadoff home run against fellow ex-USC Trojan Tom Seaver—the first home run to lead off a World Series.
-(Dustin Pedroia and Alcides Escobar are the only other players to lead off a World Series with a home run, for the Boston Red Sox in 2007 and the Kansas City Royals in 2015, respectively.)
+(Dustin Pedroia, Alcides Escobar, and Jorge Soler, are the only other players to lead off a World Series with a home run, for the Boston Red Sox in 2007, the Kansas City Royals in 2015, and the Houston Astros in 2021 respectively.)
 Buford also drove in another run with a double as the Orioles won 4-1.
 However, he went 0-for-16 over the next four games, all won by the Mets for a seemingly impossible Series victory.